scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 <https://kubernetes.io/blog/2023/12/18/kubernetes-1-29-feature-loadbalancer-ip-mode-alpha/>.
 When proxy-protocol is enabled on ALL the ports of the service, the ipMode is automatically set to "Proxy".
 You can use this annotation to override this.

+### `service.beta.kubernetes.io/scw-loadbalancer-pn-ids`

+This is the annotation to configure the Private Networks that will be attached to the load balancer.
+It is possible to provide a single Private Network ID, or a comma delimited list of Private Network IDs.
+If this annotation is not set or empty, the load balancer will be attached to the Private Network specified in the `PN_ID` environment variable.
+This annotation is ignored when `service.beta.kubernetes.io/scw-loadbalancer-externally-managed` is enabled.

+The possible formats are:
+- `<pn-id>`: will attach a single Private Network to the LB.
+- `<pn-id>,<pn-id>`: will attach the two Private Networks to the LB.